Pioneer sergeant

 A pioneer sergeant is a position in the British Army and several army units of the Commonwealth.
 Although a pioneer sergeant holds the rank of sergeant in the army, the pioneer sergeant title itself is a regimental appointment rather than an official military rank.
 Pioneer sergeants are found only in line infantry regiments and regiments of the Foot Guards, and are normally responsible for carpentry, joinery and related work.

 Since the Falklands conflict of 1982, most line infantry regiments have re-introduced the establishment of one assault pioneer platoon, commanded by the assault pioneer sergeant as part of headquarters company, or support company.
 The modern pioneers are fully trained in mine warfare, field defences, including obstacles, explosives, and demolitions, watermanship, water supply, and general engineering tasks.
 They are trained by the Royal Engineers to perform these works, and a series of qualifications are awarded to successful candidates.
 Upon successfully completing the assault pioneer class one qualification, the soldier, of any rank, is allowed to wear the cross axes to show his trade status.
 The modern pioneer sergeant is normally responsible directly to battalion headquarters as their combat engineering adviser, in conjunction with the assault pioneer warrant officer.

 History and tradition

 The tradition of the pioneer sergeant began in the eighteenth century, when each British infantry company had a pioneer who marched at the head of the regiment.
 The pioneer wore a “stout” apron and carried an axe, ostensibly to clear a path for all who followed.
 The apron served to protect the pioneer sergeant's uniform whilst performing his duties.
 A tradition, dating perhaps from the early nineteenth century and possibly copied from the French, is that of infantry pioneers wearing full beards.
 This practice may have developed from the need for these men to perform duty as smiths, and so sported beards to protect the face.
 A general order of 1856 allowed for one pioneer per company in each regiment.
 The tools carried by the pioneers included a sawback sword, pickaxe, billhooks, shovels, and axes.
-In the modern era, the pioneer sergeant carries an axe on parade instead of a rifle and is the only soldier in the army who is allowed to wear a full beard, in deference to the ancient tradition.
+In the modern era, the pioneer sergeant carries an axe on parade instead of a rifle and until a change in British Army Regulations in March 2024 was the only soldier in the army who was, with some buglers, allowed to wear a full beard, in deference to the ancient tradition.
 A pioneer sergeant can be identified by an embroidered badge of two crossed axes sewn above the sergeant's rank chevrons on his sleeve.